tschmenger/histogrammer.py/README.md

-This will tell us that **a)** the majority of somatic EGFR mutations do have a low frequency and **b)** that some residues are exceptionally often mutated.
+This will tell us that **a)** the majority of somatic EGFR mutations do have a low frequency as > 90 % of all EGFR variants are only mutated between 1 - 2.9 times (the first bin) and **b)** that some residues are exceptionally often mutated, namely > 62 times.
 This fits to the visual inspection over at https://cancer.sanger.ac.uk/cosmic/gene/analysis?ln=EGFR

-# Add histogrammer to your .bashrc
+## Add histogrammer to your .bashrc
 Create a folder **.histogrammer** in your home directory and copy **histogrammer.py** into this folder.
 Rename the script into **histogrammer** or another name of your choice.
 Locate and open the file **.bashrc** and add the following line to the end of the script:
 ```
 export PATH=$PATH:~/.histogrammer
 ```
 You can then call the script from anywhere on your system by typing **histogrammer**.
 More information on that can be found ![here](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).

+## Future Releases
+There are no further updates planned.